-While there is no known cure for attention deficit hyperactivity disorder (ADHD), there are a number of options that can help those with the condition effectively manage their symptoms.
+There’s no known cure for attention deficit hyperactivity disorder (ADHD).
+But there are a number of options that can help those with the condition effectively manage their symptoms.
 Treatments range from behavioral intervention to prescription medication.
-While research has found that medication alone is an effective therapy for ADHD, a large-scale study conducted by the National Institutes of Mental Health found that a combination approach to therapy—using medications and behavioral treatment together—was most useful in helping patients manage the condition.
+In most cases, medication alone is an effective therapy for ADHD.
+However, the National Institute of Mental Health suggests that including other options is important.

-According to the large-scale National Survey of Children's Health taken in 2003, around 2.5 million youth four to 17 years old (56 percent of those diagnosed) were receiving medication treatment for ADHD.
-Medication use is highest among children with ADHD who are 9 to 12 years old.
-Medication is often an important and difficult reality for parents of children with ADHD.
-To found out which medications are safe and right for you or your child, be sure to research and discuss information with your doctor and/or healthcare professional.
+According to the Centers for Disease Control and Prevention (CDC), data collected in 2011 indicated that approximately 6 percent of children in the United States are taking medication for ADHD.
+Medication use is highest among children who are 6 to 12 years old.
+Medication is often an important and difficult reality for parents of a child with ADHD.
+To find out which medications are safe and appropriate for your child, be sure to research and discuss any questions you have with your doctor.

 Common CNS stimulants include:

 Nonstimulant medications are often considered when stimulants haven't worked or have caused intolerable side effects.
 Nonstimulant medications used to treat ADHD includeatomoxetine (Strattera) and antidepressants like nortriptyline HCI (Pamelor)

 Social Skills Training

 Social skills training can sometimes be useful if a child shows significant issues functioning in social environments.
-Like BT, social skills training attempts to teach new and more appropriate behaviors—specifically those that can help a child with ADHD play and work better with others.
-For example, a therapist may try to teach behaviors such as waiting in turn, sharing toys, asking for help, or dealing with teasing.
+Like BT, social skills training attempts to teach new and more appropriate behaviors.
+This specifically helps a child with ADHD play and work better with others.
+A therapist may try to teach behaviors like:

 Support groups are great for helping parents of children with ADHD to connect with others who may share similar experiences, concerns, and successes.
 Support groups typically meet regularly so relationships and support networks can be built.
-Knowing you're not alone in dealing with ADHD can be a huge mental fortification.
+Knowing you're not alone in dealing with ADHD can be a huge relief.
 Support groups can also be a great resource for specialist recommendations and practical strategies, especially if you are a parent of a child newly diagnosed with ADHD.

 Parenting Skills Training

 This training gives parents tools and techniques for understanding and managing their child's behaviors.
-Some techniques may include:
+Some techniques may include the following:

-- How to utilize a time-out when the child becomes too unruly or out of control.
-For some children, being pulled out of a stressful or overstimulating situation can help him or her learn how to react appropriately the next time it comes up.
+- How to utilize a timeout when the child becomes too unruly or out of control.
+For some children, being pulled out of a stressful or overstimulating situation can help them learn how to react appropriately the next time it comes up.

 - Finding time every week to share a pleasurable or relaxing activity.
-During this time together, a parent should look for opportunities to point out what the child does well and praise his or her strengths and abilities.
+During this time together, a parent should look for opportunities to point out what the child does well and praise their strengths and abilities.

 - Structuring situations in a way that allows the child to find success.
 For example, allowing only one or two playmates at a time, so that the child doesn't get overstimulated.

-One of the biggest concerns for parents of children with ADHD is their child's success in school, a lot of which hinges on organization—a skill with which many children with ADHD struggle.
+One of the biggest concerns for parents of children with ADHD is their child's success in school.
+A lot of the success hinges on organization.
+This is a skill that many children with ADHD struggle with.
 Simple interventions such as the ones listed below can be an immense help.

 - Schedule.
 Set the same routine every day.
 Try to make sure that waking up, bedtime, homework, and even playtime are done at consistent times.
-Post the schedule in a visible place; if a change must be made, make it as far in advance as possible.
+Post the schedule in a visible place.
+If a change must be made, make it as far in advance as possible.

 - Use homework and notebook organizers.
 Stress the importance of writing down assignments and bringing home anything needed to complete homework.

 - Ask about using a computer in class.
 For some children with ADHD, handwriting is another stumbling block on the road to success.
-See if his or her teacher will allow for computer use in the classroom.
+If necessary, see if their teacher will allow for computer use in the classroom.

 Children with ADHD often receive, and then start to expect, criticism from authority figures.
-If they get only negative feedback without ever hearing nice things about themselves, they'll start to think of themselves as "bad."
-If rules are followed and behavior is good—even in seemingly inconsequential situations—give small rewards and praise to boost your child's self-esteem and reinforce good behavior significantly.
+If they get only negative feedback without ever hearing positive things about themselves, they'll start to think of themselves as "bad."
+If rules are followed and behavior is good, give small rewards and praise to boost your child's self-esteem and reinforce appropriate behavior.

-Children with ADHD often do very well with activities such as art class, music or dance lessons, or martial arts classes because energy can be channeled creatively and productively.
-These activities can be a source of positive reward and foster mental discipline.
-Find out what your child is interested in, but remember not to force them into anything.
+Children with ADHD often do very well with activities like: art class, music or dance lessons, or martial arts classes.
+These activities allow energy to be channeled creatively and productively.
+These activities can also be a source of positive reward and foster mental discipline.
+Find out what your child is interested in.
+Remember not to force them into anything.